anmalik82/MGS/README.md

 The project brings information about studying abroad to students.
 It provides multiple options of international destinations and academic courses.
 The projects also encourage students to study abroad and expand their international opportunities.
 The project fulfils the needs of students from around world to study overseas by providing them accurate information on studying overseas.
 It provides  support all the student’s needs.
-Furthermore, the projects satisfies the students by guiding, supporting and assisting them on the entire procedure of studying abroad.
+Furthermore, the project satisfies the students by guiding, supporting and assisting them on the entire procedure of studying abroad.